Information on Countries from Around the World

 Economy - overview:

-Global output rose by 4.4% in 2005, led by China (9.3%), India (7.6%), and Russia (5.9%).
-The other 14 successor nations of the USSR and the other old Warsaw Pact nations again experienced widely divergent growth rates; the three Baltic nations continued as strong performers, in the 7% range of growth.
-Growth results posted by the major industrial countries varied from no gain for Italy to a strong gain by the United States (3.5%).
-The developing nations also varied in their growth results, with many countries facing population increases that erode gains in output.
-Externally, the nation-state, as a bedrock economic-political institution, is steadily losing control over international flows of people, goods, funds, and technology.
+Long-standing challenges the world faces are several.
+The addition of 80 million people each year to an already overcrowded globe is exacerbating the problems of underemployment, pollution, waste-disposal, epidemics, water-shortages, famine, over-fishing of oceans, deforestation, desertification, and depletion of non-renewable resources.
+The nation-state, as a bedrock economic-political institution, is steadily losing control over international flows of people, goods, funds, and technology.
 Internally, the central government often finds its control over resources slipping as separatist regional movements - typically based on ethnicity - gain momentum, e.g., in many of the successor states of the former Soviet Union, in the former Yugoslavia, in India, in Iraq, in Indonesia, and in Canada.
-Externally, the central government is losing decisionmaking powers to international bodies, notably the EU.
+Externally, the central government is losing decisionmaking powers to international bodies, most notably the EU.
+The introduction of the euro as the common currency of much of Western Europe in January 1999, while paving the way for an integrated economic powerhouse, poses economic risks because the participating nations are culturally and politically diverse and have varying levels and rates of growth of income, and hence, differing needs for monetary policy.
 In Western Europe, governments face the difficult political problem of channeling resources away from welfare programs in order to increase investment and strengthen incentives to seek employment.
-The addition of 80 million people each year to an already overcrowded globe is exacerbating the problems of pollution, desertification, underemployment, epidemics, and famine.
 Because of their own internal problems and priorities, the industrialized countries devote insufficient resources to deal effectively with the poorer areas of the world, which, at least from an economic point of view, are becoming further marginalized.
-The introduction of the euro as the common currency of much of Western Europe in January 1999, while paving the way for an integrated economic powerhouse, poses economic risks because of varying levels of income and cultural and political differences among the participating nations.
-The terrorist attacks on the US on 11 September 2001 accentuated a further growing risk to global prosperity, illustrated, for example, by the reallocation of resources away from investment to anti-terrorist programs.
-The opening of war in March 2003 between a US-led coalition and Iraq added new uncertainties to global economic prospects.
-After the coalition victory, the complex political difficulties and the high economic cost of establishing domestic order in Iraq became major global problems that continued into 2006.
+The terrorist attacks on the US on 11 September 2001 accentuated a growing risk to global prosperity, illustrated, for example, by the reallocation of resources away from investment to anti-terrorist programs.
+Wars in Iraq and Afghanistan added new uncertainties to global economic prospects.

 GDP (purchasing power parity):